Hui-Ying/Graphene-automatic-detection/README.md

 <img src="/images/otsuRGBNN_compare.png" width="600" height="700">

 ## Test the robustness of the model
+Graphene images can be captured using different kind of camera might cause color shift can hence resulting in model predicting the graphene flakes incorrectly.
+In order to make sure graphene flakes captured with different camera can be detected, we applied image preprocessing to resolve this issue.
+Raw image is the original image.
+True mask is the ground truth image.
 <img src="/images/raw.png" width="350" height="200"><br />
+Modified images are the images after shifting the pixel values(ranges from 30, 25,...-25,-30).
+Preprocessed the modified images are the images applied with data preprocessing.
 <img src="/images/test_1.png" width="650" height="400"><br />
 <img src="/images/test_2.png" width="650" height="400"><br />
 <img src="/images/Detection_rate.png" width="550" height="400"><br />